 I have been a planner my whole life.
-As a child, I was making time tables for school studies, later it was about weight loss then it was about the work tasks etc. So, making this a part of my life was not new.
-Having said that, I cannot emphasize enough on daily monitoring plus recording things like blood sugar, insulin doses and level of activities.
-I agree that this can get daunting and it look me a while to understand this system myself but this will help you understand your condition in a much deeper level.
+As a child, I was making timetables for school studies, later it was about weight loss then it was about the work tasks, etc. So, making this a part of my life was not new.
+Having said that, I cannot emphasize enough daily monitoring plus recording things like blood sugar, insulin doses, and level of activities.
+I agree that this can get daunting and it took me a while to understand this system myself but this will help you understand your condition on a much deeper level.
 If you want, you are free to use my template or you can create something similar of your own.
 Whatever works best for you is best for you.

 - Kidney, liver & eyes become important, overnight